 While not all the risk factors can be controlled, there are things you can do to help prevent osteoporosis, such as staying active and maintaining a healthy diet.
 Plus, it’s good to know that there are people and organisations you can turn to if you’re worried about bone health or are supporting a family member with the condition.

-As well as NOS, the NHS have some useful resources on osteoporosis, while Arthritis Research UK can also provide information and support.
-The International Osteoporosis Foundation, meanwhile, are also researching the condition.
+As well as ROS, the NHS have some useful resources on osteoporosis, while the International Osteoporosis Foundation are also researching the condition.

 Melton LJ, 3rd, Atkinson EJ, O'Connor MK, et al. (1998), IOF FACTS AND STATISTICS, International Osteoporosis Foundation, https://www.iofbonehealth.org/facts-statistics